Mario-Martinez-Cabrera/LittleLemon/README.md

 # LittleLemon

 Coursera exercise in the Meta Back-End Developer professional certificate (course: APIs) that uses authentication and validation mechanisms inside DRF.
-Done using VS Code and Insomnia.
+Done using VS Code and Insomnia for APIs.

 Task:
 The Little Lemon website has grown in popularity since it was launched.